 Defining complex queries

-Complex queries help to narrow a detailed listing obtained as output from an API.
-To
+Complex queries help to narrow a detailed listing that is obtained as output from an API.

-generate the desired output, you can pass queries using And
+To generate the wanted output, you can pass queries by using the And

 operators in the input XML of an API.